Updated on August 21st, 2023

 Is Room and Board Cost-Effective?

 Whether paying for room and board is more cost-effective than living off-campus depends on a few factors.
-First, the area’s cost-of-living plays a big role, particularly when it comes to rental prices near your student’s college as well as food costs.
-In some cases, living off-campus may be more affordable, especially if your child splits these and other expenses up with roommates.
+First, the area’s cost of living plays a big role, particularly when it comes to rental prices near your student’s college, as well as food costs.
+In some cases, students living off-campus may be more affordable, especially if your student splits these and other expenses up with roommates.

 Second, it’s important to consider the convenience of these arrangements.
-Even if your student is paying more by living and eating on campus housing, certain hassles are automatically eliminated.
-For example, they don’t have to pay separate utility bills like electricity, water, garbage, and even internet is included with most dorm rooms and on-campus apartments.
+Even if your student is paying more by living and eating with on-campus housing, certain hassles are automatically eliminated.
+For example, they don’t have to pay separate utility bills like electricity, water, garbage, and even internet, as they are included in most dorm rooms and on-campus apartments.

 Additionally, if their meal plan provides them with enough meals every day, they don’t have to go to the grocery store or even cook, which can be a big timesaver.
 Plus, they don’t have to transport themselves to and from campus to meet their basic needs.